Temporal Landscapes: A Graphical Logic of Behavior

 In this case there is an equality of predicates $\free(w_\ell)=\free(w_d)$; both correspond to the always-true landscape, because these two cells are never occupied by either of the moving obstacles.
 For the predicate $\free(w_r)$, however we note that the cell will be occupied for one time unit, between 3 and 4.
 Thus the cell $w_r$ is free for the interval $[0,3]$, and of course for any subinterval of it, such as $[1, 1.46]$.
-The cell $w_r$ is also free for any interval $[4,b]$, as long as $4<b$; the temporal landscape $\free(w_r)$ is shown on the left below.
-Similar reasoning applied to $\free(w_u)$ yields the temporal landscape shown in the center below:
+The cell $w_r$ is also free for any interval $[4,b]$, as long as $4<b$; the temporal landscape $\free(w_r)$ is shown in \cref{fig.free_wr}.
+Similar reasoning applied to $\free(w_u)$ yields the temporal landscape shown in \cref{fig.free_wu}.

-The temporal landscape for $\free(\pred{Nbr}(v))$ is the conjunction of these temporal landscapes, i.e.\ all of $v$'s neighbors must be free.
-As described in Section~\ref{sec.logical_manipulations} the resulting temporal landscape is going to be the ``minimum'' landscape---shown in red boldface on the right in \eqref{fig.grid_world_dynamic}---of the four landscapes shown in dashed lines $\free(w_\ell)$ and $\free(w_d)$ in black, $\free(w_r)$ in green, and $\free(w_u)$ in blue.
+The temporal landscape for $\free(\pred{Nbr}(v))$ is the conjunction of these temporal landscapes, i.e.\ all of $v$'s neighbors must be free, as shown in \cref{fig.free_nbr_v}.
+As described in \cref{sec.logical_manipulations} the resulting temporal landscape is going to be the ``minimum'' landscape---red boldface in \cref{fig.free_nbr_v}---of the four landscapes shown with dashed lines $\free(w_\ell)$ and $\free(w_d)$ in black, $\free(w_r)$ in green, and $\free(w_u)$ in blue.

-Looking at the red landscape on the right of \eqref{fig.grid_world_dynamic} we immediately see that the neighborhood of~$v$, namely~$\pred{Nbr}(v)$, is not free in the interval $[3,5]$.
+Looking at the red landscape on the right of \cref{fig.grid_world_dynamic} we immediately see that the neighborhood of~$v$, namely~$\pred{Nbr}(v)$, is not free in the interval $[3,5]$.